s-chh/Pytorch-DCGAN32/README.md

 # Pytorch-DCGAN-SVHN-CIFAR10-MNIST
-Pytorch implementation of DCGAN for SVHN, CIFAR10, STL-10, MNIST, FashionMNIST, USPS datasets
+Pytorch implementation of DCGAN for SVHN, CIFAR10, STL-10, MNIST, FashionMNIST and USPS dataset.